Arnold Schwarzenegger: Diet, health, and climate change

 At a 2015 security conference, Schwarzenegger called climate change the issue of our time, and urged politicians to stop treating it as a political issue.
-Next, in 2016, he collaborated on a campaign by WildAid, starring in the PSA, "Less Meat, Less Heat," that encourages people to eat less meat as a means of combating climate change.
+Next, in 2016, he collaborated on a campaign by WildAid, starring in the PSA, "Less Meat, Less Heat", that encourages people to eat less meat as a means of combating climate change.

 He appeared in, and was one of 12 executive producers along with, James Cameron, Pamela Anderson, Steve Bellamy, Rip Esselstyn, Jackie Chan, and Brendan Brazier for the 2018 documentary The Game Changers.
 This film explores the rise of plant-based diets in professional sports.

 In February 2022, he said that he has "been about 80% plant-based for the past five years of my life", and in 2025 he said that eats "mostly plants."
-He also says that while he occasionally still consumes smaller amounts of animal products, following a mostly plant-based diet is better for his "overall-health," and that James Cameron helped him to understand that it is better for the environment.
+He also says that while he occasionally still consumes smaller amounts of animal products, following a mostly plant-based diet is better for his "overall-health", and that James Cameron helped him to understand that it is better for the environment.

+Schwarzenegger is a cigar smoker, having been introduced to cigar smoking in the 1970s by Sargent Shriver, the father of his then-partner Maria Shriver.
+Schwarzenegger was named "Cigar Smoker of the Year" in 2014, and has appeared on the cover of Cigar Aficionado at least five times.

 Filmography

-Schwarzenegger has appeared in over 40 films, and has also ventured into directing and producing.
+Schwarzenegger has appeared in over 50 films, and has also ventured into directing and producing.
 He began his acting career primarily with small roles in film and television starting in 1969.
 In the 1980s, he became his primary character in two film franchises: as Conan in the Conan series and as The Terminator in the Terminator series.

 Schwarzenegger has received several awards and nominations for his work in films.
 In Stay Hungry, one of his early roles, he won a Golden Globe Award for Best Acting Debut in a Motion Picture.
 He has also been nominated for various awards for his roles in Terminator 2: Judgment Day, Junior, and True Lies.
 According to Box Office Mojo, a box office revenue tracking website, films in which Schwarzenegger has acted have grossed a total of more than $1.7 billion within the United States, with an average of $67 million per film and total $4.0 billion worldwide.
 According to The Numbers, another box office revenue tracking website, films in which Schwarzenegger has acted have total grossed around $4.5 billion worldwide.